Hyperhidrosis is the name given to excessive and uncontrollable sweating.

-- Iontophoresis is provided by some hospital departments for hyperhidrosis of palms, soles and armpits.
-Battery-powered units for home use are also available.
+- Iontophoresis is used for hyperhidrosis of palms, soles and armpits.
+Mains and battery-powered units for home use are available.

-- The affected area is immersed in water or an electrolyte solution.
+- The affected area is immersed in water, an electrolyte solution or glycopyrrolate solution.
 A low electrical current is passed across the skin surface daily for 20 minutes or so.

 - This is repeated for several weeks and may reduce or stop sweat production.
 Treatments are then required weekly or less often.

 - Iontophoresis may cause irritation or dermatitis, and is not always effective.